How to build a better performance appraisal system

 innovation is the new normal.
-Whoever fails to adapt will fail at a rate determined by the depth of their balance sheets and the goodwill of their last governments', but post-GFC that strategy is well spent.
-Gone down the gurgler.
-The carnage will be epic, but My name is Archer North.
+Whoever fails to adapt will fail at a rate determined by the depth of their balance sheet and the goodwill of their last governments', but post-GFC, that option is down the drain.
+The carnage will be

+My name is Archer North.
 I am the Chief Social Engineer at ANPAS.
 My roots lie in psychology, statistics and software.
 After working in human resources, I ventured out alone.
-I found clients such as Shell Australia and the Victoria Police.
+I secured clients such as Shell Australia and the Victoria Police.
 From them, I learned that performance appraisal was an endeavour shot through with fear and loathing.
 There were many questions and few answers.
-True, there was serious academic research underway in the early 1990s on the effectiveness of feedback, but the results were still largely unknown to most people.
-(They still to be seem mostly unknown even in 2016.)
+There was serious academic research underway in the early 1990s on the effectiveness of feedback, but the results were largely unknown to most people.
+(They still seem mostly unknown even in 2016.)
 I started a blog about the subject at performance-appraisal.com.
-There I published a performance appraisal system, called the Archer North Performance Appraisal System, ANPAS for short, in 1998.
+There I published a performance appraisal system called the Archer North Performance Appraisal System, or ANPAS for short, in 1998.